Network compression with configuration models and the minimum description length: Results and discussion

-Our results motivate further study of layered network models.
-Layered heterogeneous mean-field approximations might offer a powerful way of capturing the impact of network centrality on dynamical processes.
-In fact, we recently described percolation on the LCCM using probability generating functions \cite{allard2018percolation} as well as disease dynamics on a variant of the LCM using a heterogeneous mean-field approach \cite{hebert2022hierarchical}.
-Similarly, one could imagine inference frameworks might be possible if Stochastic Block Models are not only degree-corrected but also layer-corrected to capture centrality structure.
+Our results motivate further study of layered network models as they offer a powerful way of capturing the impact of network centrality on dynamical processes.
+In that vein, Ref.~\cite{allard2018percolation} showed that adapting a probability-generating function formalism for the LCCM greatly improved predictions of bond percolation thresholds.
+Also, Ref.~\cite{hebert2023hierarchical} recently illustrated how a heterogeneous mean-field approach generalized to the LCM allowed for a simple yet effective way to include complex hierarchies governing how people interact within an organization.
+These results suggest that other modeling approaches could improve accuracy by including information about the onion decomposition.
+For instance, Stochastic Block Models could be degree-corrected and layer-corrected to reproduce centrality structure.
 One could then imagine inferring mesoscopic groupings through block structure while constraining for macroscopic hierarchical structure through onion layers.

-The one possible application that we explored here was to extend network representations (models) to network comparison (distance between models).
-In other words, can we use the statistical descriptions of network structure used by these models to compare the structure of networks?
-Using synthetic and real networks, we have shown that models who constrain the ensemble size of random networks as tightly as possible around a network of interest also tend to become useful tools for network comparison.
-We call the combination of our method the Network Onion Divergence, a tool for model selection and comparison of network data based on our nested families of random networks.

-Altogether, it appears that by using a conceptually intricate connection scheme, Layered Configuration Models manage to effectively constrain the space of random networks at a low information cost allowing representation and comparison of complex network data.
-Simpler, more efficient, layered models should therefore be investigated as the LCM used in this work might not be the most parsimonious layered model possible.
-More precise calculations of the ensemble produced by these models should also be explored to offer more accurate model comparison.
+Finally, it appears that, by using a complex connection scheme, Layered Configuration Models effectively constrain the space of random networks at a low information cost, allowing for an effective representation of complex network data.
+Hence, simpler, more efficient layered models should be investigated, as the LCM used in this work might not be the most parsimonious layered model possible.
+More precise calculations of the ensemble produced by these models should also be explored to offer a more accurate model comparison that avoids counting isomorphic realizations.
 In conclusion, from dynamical systems to inference frameworks and network analysis, we think layered random networks present unique opportunities to reconsider how we summarize and study complex networks.
+More broadly, our results provide an inspiring example that creative network representations can still outperform simple established models.